davidmarkclements/Respondu/README.md

 Using Implementations
 ===
-Respondu also provides an implementations system, it currently includes the picture and srcset implementations.
+Respondu also provides an implementations system, it currently includes the picture and srcset implementations plus the new hybrid implementation which combines the best of both.

+Picture
+====
 For picture we would do something like

 ```html